minuk-dev/minuk-dev.github.io/_wiki/kubernetes-in-action.md

 ---
 layout  : wiki
-title   : Kubernetes in action summary : date    : 2022-01-31 04:38:12 +0900
+title   : Kubernetes in action summary : 쿠버네티스 ebook 읽으면서 대충 정리 date    : 2022-01-31 04:38:12 +0900
-lastmod : 2022-01-31 04:38:27 +0900
+lastmod : 2022-02-01 02:33:39 +0900
-tags    :
+tags    : [k8s]
 draft   : false
-parent  :
+parent  : Book reviews
 ---

 # Part 1.
 Overview
 ## Chapter 1.
 Introducing Kubernetes
 ### Changes of software development and deployments.
 - Years ago, most software applications were big monoliths
   - Slow release cycles
   - Relatively infrequent updates
 - Today, these applications are broken down into smaller. : microservices
   - Microservies are decoupled from each other -> Easily developed, deployed, updated, and scaled individually
 - Kubernetes helps the ops team by automaticaly monitoring and rescheduling those apps in the event of a hardware failure.

 ### 1.1.
 Understanding the need for a system like Kubernetes